 Financial markets for commodities such as oil can reveal important information about expected future prices.
+These also help understand impacts of price changes throughout the global economy.

 These notes are based on John C Hull, Options, Futures, and Other Derivatives and Frederic S. Mishkin, The Economics of Money, Banking, and Financial Markets.